pbinkley/microcopying_1940/index.markdown

 without waiting for the perfection of lists.</p>

 <p>The machinery for that seems to me to lie frequently
-in the learned societies that cover most of the broad fields, <span style="page" id="page208">[p.208]</span> and that committees on research on those learned societies, as we have done in the Medieval Academy, can, I think, without too great a waste of effort, choose those important selections of sources we want copied.</p>
+in the learned societies that cover most of the broad fields, <span class="page" id="page208">[p.208]</span> and that committees on research on those learned societies, as we have done in the Medieval Academy, can, I think, without too great a waste of effort, choose those important selections of sources we want copied.</p>